Manhattan-Hermosa

 Members shall reside in Manhattan Beach and Hermosa Beach.
 Like all NCL, Inc. Chapters, Manhattan-Hermosa aims to foster the mother-daughter relationship by serving its communities together.

-Established in 2009, the Manhattan-Hermosa Chapter is the area’s oldest NCL Chapter, with more that 550 past and current members who volunteer at philanthropic organizations throughout Southern California.
-From 2021-2022, we volunteered almost 8,000 hours together across all of our philanthropies!
+Established in 2009, the Manhattan-Hermosa Chapter is the beach cities’ oldest NCL Chapter, with more than 600 past and current members who volunteer at philanthropic organizations throughout Southern California.
+In our 2022-2023 NCL year, we volunteered 16,464 hours together across all of our philanthropies!
 We are so grateful for all of our incredible philanthropy partners and believe they are a huge part of what makes our NCL Chapter so unique!

 Join Our Chapter